henriquelbsouza/chrome-extension-webpack-svelte-boilerplate/README.md

 I am starting a new project and had to create a boilerplate for Webpack and Svelte chrome extension, so I decided to share the boilerplate.

+Note that this boilerplate also includes: ESLint and Less, they are ready to use.
+It should be easy to remove if you don't need them, just uninstall from package.json and remove from webpack config files.

 ## Start Here

 - [Installing Dependencies](#installing-dependencies)